-The B2B phenomenon is getting bigger as more wholesaler move to the online space.
-B2B companies are looking for automated, web-based solutions to boost sale efficiency while diminishing their costs.
-This tutorial will help you to discover everything you need to start your successful B2B e-commerce project.
+The B2B phenomenon is getting bigger as more wholesalers move to the online space.
+B2B companies are looking for automated, web-based solutions to boost sales efficiency while diminishing their costs.
+This tutorial will help you to discover everything you need to start your successful B2B ecommerce project.

 What is B2B ecommerce platform?